QCLabHKU/QNCIDock/README.md

 ## Docking on a single protein
-We first demonstrate how to dock 6HA4_T3Y from Dockgen Datset for you to try. first change into the directory '*replace with your path*'/pication/Example_6HA4_T3Y
+We first demonstrate how to dock 6HA4_T3Y from Dockgen Dataset for you to try. first change into the directory '*replace with your path*'/pication/Example_6HA4_T3Y
 ### 1. Sample
 ```bash
 python sample_vina.py
 ```
- this will generate exhaust50_dock.sdf which contains vina raw ranking of 50 sampled poses.
+ This will generate exhaust50_dock.sdf, which contains the Vina raw ranking of 50 sampled poses.
-### 2. Compute RMSD of each sampled pose for later evaluation only
+### 2. Compute the RMSD of each sampled pose for later evaluation only
 ```bash
 python compute_rmsd_for_docked_pose.py
 ```
-this will compute RMSD of each sampled pose compared to reference experimental ligand pose and save results containing vina score into a csv.
-Reference ligand pose information only used to evluation of model performance, not used as model input.
+This will compute the RMSD of each sampled pose relative to the reference experimental ligand pose and save the results, including the Vina score, in a csv file.
+Reference ligand pose information is only used for the evaluation of model performance, not used as model input.
-### 3. Prediction dimer interaction energies.
+### 3. Prediction of dimer interaction energies.
 ```bash
 python run_energy_prediction.py
 ```